The major publication types of the National Institute of Standards and Technology (NIST). Discontinued and inactive series are not included.

 - NIST Interagency or Internal Reports (NISTIR)—Interim or final reports on work performed by NIST for outside sponsors (both government and non-government).
 May also report results of NIST projects of transitory or limited interest, including those that will be published subsequently in more comprehensive form.

 - Special Publications (SP)—Include proceedings of conferences sponsored by NIST, NIST annual reports, and other special publications appropriate to this grouping such as wall charts, pocket cards, and bibliographies.
-In addition, there are SP Subseries that provide detailed specifications in subject areas that are of interest to specific research communities.
+In addition, there are Subseries that provide detailed specifications in subject areas that are of interest to specific research communities.
+Were known previously as Miscellaneous Publications.

 - Technical Notes (TN)—Studies or reports which are complete in themselves but restrictive in their treatment of a subject.
 Analogous to monographs but not so comprehensive in scope or definitive in treatment of the subject area.
 Often serve as a vehicle for final reports of work performed at NIST under the sponsorship of other government agencies.